 What is Splash Mountain

 Splash Mountain is your typical log flume water ride.
 These timeless tides are the Stalwart of any good theme park and are popular with riders of all ages.
 Rollercoaster nerds, kids, adults and even people not usually into thrill rides all seem to love a good log flume!
-The pleasant boat ride interrupted by a few drops, the risk of getting a soaking, all adds up to a fun ride.
+The pleasant boat ride interrupted by a few drops, and the risk of getting a soaking, all add up to a fun ride.

 The Disneyland version is well a bit odd.
 It’s based on the obscure Disney Film “Song of the South” which, we have to be honest, we have never seen.
 But this 1946 film lends some odd moments to the Ride.
 The Retro feel of the ride makes it seem a lot older than it is.
 It is a good Flume however and the final drop is a corker!
 There is always something to look at with a long interior section that is a quirky dark ride, with a few surprises leading to the final drop.

 You will get wet, which means queues are very temperamental.
-Early on this can be dead, but as the day wears on a people are more willing to risk a soaking, especially on warm days, queues can become astronomical.
+Early on this can be dead, but as the day wears on people are more willing to risk a soaking, especially on warm days, when queues can become astronomical.

 The Regular queue line is quite interesting you wind your way around the large barn area with views of the impressive final drop.
 There is quite a bit of detail and time passes quite well for a long queue.
-However, the music eventually becomes a little infuriating and the extended queue line is less exciting so when the queue is lone this ride is definitely One for Fastpass.
+However, the music eventually becomes a little infuriating and the extended queue line is less exciting so when the queue is long this ride is definitely One for Genie+.